Lindisfarne: The story of the legendary Geordie band in words and music

 Their best-selling album, Fog on the Tyne, took them to the top of the UK charts, and songs like Run For Home and Meet Me On the Corner have helped place them in people’s hearts as one of the region’s best-loved bands.

-In this joyful celebration, touring the UK in 2014, ex-members Ray Laidlaw and Billy Mitchell perform many of the band’s classic songs.
+In this joyful celebration, touring the UK and Ireland through to 2015, ex-members Ray Laidlaw and Billy Mitchell perform many of the band’s classic songs.
 They tell the inside story of Lindisfarne’s rise to fame, their concert tours, recording sessions, festival, radio & TV appearances and tales from behind the scenes.

 'I was a member of Lindisfarne from its conception and loved nearly every minute of it.